 - Digital media players are not able to render webpages from servers with self-signed certificates.

 Transferring Mockups to Layout Design

-A mockup is a visual representation of an application.
-It defines the entire application layout including organizing the design elements in layers.
+Wireframes created from customer’s design requirements are used to create a mockup.
+A mockup is a visual representation of an application that defines the entire application layout including organizing the design elements in layers.
 A mockup typically includes information such as:

 - layout resolution

 When designing an application, consider distributing design elements across multiple layouts.
 A carefully organised design element does not overwhelm the audience with too many options.
 It also allows structured grouping of related information and functions.
 As a rule of thumb, an application should have a limitation of six to ten layouts.